pivotal/docs-tap/scst-policy/migration.md

 Controller, multiple `ClusterImagePolicy` resources can be defined to create direct association between image patterns and key authorities.

-image patterns and keys are scoped to each `ClusterImagePolicy` resource.
+Image patterns and keys are scoped to each `ClusterImagePolicy` resource.

 Therefore, to have direct association be isolated between `key` and `imagePattern`, multiple Policy Controller `ClusterImagePolicy` must be created.